Uttar Pradesh: The Heartland of India

 Conclusion

 The history of education and art in Uttar Pradesh is deeply rooted in tradition and cultural richness.
-Its educational institutions, artistic heritage, literature, and handicrafts have shaped not only the cultural identity of the state but also that of India and the world.
-With continuous reforms and initiatives, Uttar Pradesh is emerging as a major centre of education and culture.
+Its educational institutions, artistic heritage, literature, and handicrafts have shaped not only the state’s cultural identity but also India’s and the world’s.
+With continuous reforms and initiatives, Uttar Pradesh is emerging as a major Centre of education and culture.

 Population of Uttar Pradesh (2021)

-The Census of India 2021 has not been fully released yet, but estimates suggest that the population of Uttar Pradesh in 2021 is approximately 240 million.
+The Census of India 2021 has not yet been fully released, but estimates suggest that Uttar Pradesh’s population in 2021 is approximately 240 million.

 According to the 2011 Census, Uttar Pradesh had a population of 19.98 crore (199,812,341), making it the most populous state in India.